Museum, Zoo, and Other Chicagoland Memberships for Kids that Unlock Unlimited Fun

 (630) 637-8000

-Family memberships start at $195 and include up to four free admissions per visit, among other perks.
+A local favorite for all!
+Family memberships (including the CLIMB membership) start at $195 and include up to four free admissions per visit, among other perks.
 The DCM also has a unique DCM Child membership option that starts at $150 and is awesome for families with one child.
 The DCM Child membership is also great for children who may be visiting the museum with a nanny or grandparent.
-See all membership options or check out our write-up on the DuPage Children’s Museum with the latest exhibits.
+See all membership options .

 KidsWork Children’s Museum